mickael-kerjean/filestash-website/_posts/2020-04-30-sftp-browser.md

 ---
 title: SFTP Browser | An online SFTP client tool
 description: SFTP Online.
-A 100% online SFTP client to access your SFTP server like if it was another modern file sharing service.
+A 100% online SFTP client to access your SFTP server as if it was a modern file sharing service.
 layout: landing
 permalink: /sftp-browser.html
 tags: sftp oem online-client tool